Idontpython/IM-XMem/README.md

-# IM-XMem: Interactive Larvae Ventricle Segmentation Network
+# IM-XMem: Interactive Larval fish Ventricle Segmentation Network

 This repository contains the official PyTorch implementation of **IM-XMem**.

-Our framework introduces Mamba-based modules into the XMem architecture to achieve highly accurate, robust, and interactive segmentation of **larvae ventricles** in microscopy videos.This demonstrates strong generalization performance on challenging biological objects.
+Our framework introduces Mamba-based modules into the XMem architecture to achieve highly accurate, robust, and interactive segmentation of **Larval fish ventricles** in microscopy videos.This demonstrates strong generalization performance on challenging biological objects.

 ## 🎥 Interactive Demonstration